 âś…Â Possible extended occupancy: You might remain in your home for months or years during the process, especially in judicial foreclosure states

-Foreclosure disadvantages:
+Foreclosure cons

 🟡 Severe credit impact: Your credit score can plummet 200-300 points and takes seven years to recover